It's funny how often things seem clearer while looking backwards, isn't it?

-For 20 years I worked for clients doing catalogs, websites, digital newsletters, branding, and email marketing.
+For over 20 years I worked for clients doing catalogs, websites, digital newsletters, and branding.

-My graphic design career has now morphed into a portrait photography career.
+My graphic design career morphed into a people photography career.
 Since 2014, I have thrown myself into classes, workshops, peer-tutoring, and every other imaginable form of learning.
-Come to think of it, I might again be the kid wagging his hand in the air in class.
+I think photographing people is my highest calling.

 Of course, I'm not all business and no play.

-After wrapping up the latest creative project, I'm probably hanging out with my wife and high school sweetheart Sandra.
+After wrapping up my latest creative project, I'm probably hanging out with my wife and high school sweetheart Sandra.
 Or, I might be flying a drone with my talented college-aged son Caleb.
 Or, you may find Sandra and I jitterbugging at some Austin honky-tonk.
-And, if you are driving through Mueller in Austin, don't be surprised if you see me skateboarding on my longboard.